ESkuratov/english/notes/rules/passive.md

 The room was being cleaned when I arrived.

+Tense	Passive form
+Present Simple
+- Our office is cleaned every day.
+Present Continuous
+- My room is being redecorated at the moment.
+Present Perfect
+- My bike has been stolen!
+Past Simple
+- Harry Potter books were written by J. K. Rowling.
+Future Simple
+- My watch will be repaired tomorrow.
+Modal Verbs	Uniforms must be worn at all times.
+- Vitamins should be taken regularly.

+Usage
+We use passive voice when the object is more important than who does the action.
+Several people were injured in the accident.
+I was bitten by a dog when I was a child.

+We use passive voice when we don’t know who does the action.
+My keys were stolen yesterday.
+This church was built in the 19th century.

+We use passive voice when we can understand who does the action from the context.
+The criminals will be arrested soon. (by the police) How often is your room cleaned? (by you)

+We use by to add the agent to the passive voice.
+The telephone was invented by Alexander Bell.
+The renovations have been done by my friend.

 be — was/were — been
 beat — beat — beaten
 become — became — become